kgusek/eco_genomics_2/Population Genomics /popgen_notes.md

 each dot on the plot is a SNP

 each color is an alternating chromosome the V is most likely a centromere

+### 9/24/24 ggplot of diversity data

+Many of the positions of SNPs are located in positions that are multiples of 3- this is due to differences in the third position of a codon that are typically non-synonymous

+used tidyverse to create a combined table of the Hs data and put it into one place

+Used filtered Hs data to create a ggplot histogram of genome-wide expected heterozygosity

+Made a table of Hs data with expected among each region including mean, stdev, and N

+(more detailed notes of each function in the script)